RhysWheater/wargame/Rules.md

 1. A fast-playing wargame for massed battles, focusing on unit cohesion and positioning rather than individual model hit points.
 1. Designed for quick, decisive games that reward clever positioning and cohesion management.
 1. Units degrade via cohesion (not hit points) through combat, morale shocks, and positioning.
-1. Inspired by the tactical depth of BloodBowl's positioning, blocking and dodging mechanics, but applied to massed battles.
 1. The system works with any scale or base size, provided both sides use the same base width.
 1. All distances are measured in **base widths**.